serverpod/serverpod_docs/docs/04-deployments/01-deploying-to-aws.md

 _Create a wildcard certificate for your domain._

 Finally, you must create a second wildcard certificate in the _US East N. Virginia (us-east-1)_ region.
 AWS Cloudfront can only access certificates created in the _us-east-1_ region.
 Change the region, and repeat the steps from when you created your first certificate.
-Save the ARN to your second certificate.
+Save the ARN of your second certificate.

 ## Configure Github
-To allow Github to manage deployments to your AWS server cluster, you need to provide it with access keys and our `passwords.yaml` file from the serverpod project.
+To allow Github to manage deployments to your AWS server cluster, you need to provide it with access keys and our `passwords.yaml` file from the Serverpod project.
 You can use the same AWS access keys as you used to configure AWS CLI or generate a new pair.

 Sign in to Github and find your project’s settings.
 Navigate to _Secrets > Actions_.
 Here you need to add three secrets for deployment to work correctly. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are your AWS credentials.
 Github also needs access to your `config/passwords.yaml` file.
 Copy the contents of the passwords file and add it to `SERVERPOD_PASSWORDS`.